Kōjimachi Station

 Kojimachi Station (麹町駅, also 麴町駅, Kōjimachi-eki) is a subway station on the Tokyo Metro Yurakucho Line in the Kōjimachi neighborhood of Chiyoda, Tokyo, Japan, operated by the Tokyo Subway operator Tokyo Metro.
 Its station number is Y-15.

 Lines

 Kōjimachi Station is served by the Tokyo Metro Yūrakuchō Line.

 Station layout

+The station consists of two side platforms, with platform 1 located on the second basement ("B2F") level and platform 2 located on the third basement "B3F" level.

 History

 The station opened on 30 October 1974.

 Passenger statistics

 An average of 54,889 passengers used this station daily in fiscal 2006.